jasonbayton/rhino_content/support/enable-debugging.md

 ## Capture live logcat

-With developer options enabled, if requested by the Rhino team:
+With developer options enabled, if requested by the RHINO team:

 <div class="numbered-instructions" markdown="1">
 1. Connect the device to PC via USB
 2. Run the command `adb logcat` > `path/filename.txt`
   1. NB: Change `path/filename.txt` to a legitimate path on your computer
 3. Replicate the issue(s), one per logcat command issuance and note down the timestamp to the second
-  1. If the timestamp isn't provided _to the second_ (ie 12:13:34) with the logcat, the Rhino team will request a new logcat with timestamp.
+  1. If the timestamp isn't provided _to the second_ (ie 12:13:34) with the logcat, the RHINO team will request a new logcat with timestamp.
 4. Hit Ctrl + C to stop logging to file
   1. That'll be CMD + C on Mac
-5. Fetch the log file from the saved location, and send it to the Rhino team
+5. Fetch the log file from the saved location, and send it to the RHINO team
 </div>